makrai/notes/butt09-case-in-lfg.md

     f-structure information is complete and consistent, and if the phrase structure rules license the structure
   * Information at f-structure may flow together from different sources
-    * The pieces of information are combined with one another via unification.
+    * The pieces of information are combined with one another via unification
-  * no derivations from one structure to another.
+  * no derivations from one structure to another
     * In contrast to the fundamental derivational assumptions of GB/MP (Ch 3)
-    * makes LFG computationally tractable.
+    * makes LFG computationally tractable
 * eg what struct encode what
   * Crosslinguistic generalizations about passivization, for example, are formulated with respect to f-structure